 Mark A. R. Kleiman

-Affiliated Faculty, NYU Wagner; Professor of Public Service, NYU Marron Institute of Urban Management
+Affiliated Faculty, NYU Wagner; Professor of Public Policy, NYU Marron Institute of Urban Management

-Mark Kleiman is a Professor of Public Policy at the NYU Marron Institute of Urban Management and at NYU Wagner.
+Mark Kleiman is a Professor of Public Policy at the NYU Marron Institute of Urban Management.
 At Marron, he leads the Crime and Justice program.
 Professor Kleiman’s recent work includes methods for accommodating imperfect rational decision-making in policy, designing deterrent regimes that take advantage of positive-feedback effects, and the substitution of swiftness and predictability for severity in the criminal justice system.